atok624/Project-Review/README.md

 > Give credit to everyone who inspired your codebase.

-I would like to thank Lorna Kaboro for granting me the permision to use and review her project
+I would like to thank Queenter Juma for granting me the permision to use and review her project

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->